Home

 (Hillbilly Hell)

 I'm kind of curious.
-I'd love to use a high dollar light set up...
-BUT... if LED is just as effective and a lot more efficient concerning heat and power usage, then I'd just as soon go with LED vs. HPS/HID.
+I'd love to use a high dollar HID setup...
+BUT... if LED grow lights are just as effective and a lot more efficient (concerning heat and power usage), then I'd just as soon go with LED vs. HPS/HID.
 Cost does factor into it some, but mainly the power/temp savings are really the factor.

 Answer Rory- as of this post, the LED lights that are being manufactured specifically for indoor gardening are still more expensive when you consider how many you will have to buy to light an area successfully.
 The light from LED lights is similar to light from fluorescent lights....it is not that strong, so you have to keep your plants within 18 inches of the bulbs.